What is an Electronic Signature?

 Why use electronic signatures?
 While you may be tempted to simply scan and upload the image of a hand-signed document and call it a day, you’d be missing out on important layers of security and authentication that protect your agreement.
 With electronic signature technology, the signed contract comes with digital security features such as audit trails and proof of transactions.
 These security features can make it easier to show the contract was legally executed should it ever be challenged in a court of law.

-To help you protect your organization and reduce time spent on manual processes, here are answers to six of the most common questions about electronic signatures, including:
+Here are answers to six of the most common questions about electronic signatures, including:

 - What is an electronic signature?